Newfooty Tribute Website.

 I did try to think of a joke about balls and magnetic holes, but decided it was a bit of a cheap shot.

-*2021: Again, the age of some of these old website pages shocks me when I edit them.
+*2021: The age of some of these old website pages shocks me when I edit them.
 I've swapped this comedy paragraph to the past tense.
 In loving memory of my dad - Dennis Upton 1927-2006.

 Another new game to test your skill.
 Track with fences, gates, walls etc. Faults recorded on the electric clock as you endeavour to clear the obstacles with your horse.
 Each player tries for a clear round - it's not easy - but it's grand entertainment.
 Complete set with clock, horses, course and obstacles etc., retails at 39/11d Everyone will enjoy themselves with "show jump".